Continuous cuff regulation

 TrachFlush is an add-on to the installed mechanical ventilation systems in the ICU.

-With two functionalities - Flush and Cuff control - TrachFlush ia able to remove secretion from the airways without a suctioning catheter and block subglottic secretion from entering the lungs.
+With two functionalities - Flush and Cuff control - TrachFlush is able to utilise the ventilator and endotracheal tube cuff to create an artificial cough, and continuously and automatically maintains the user sett cuff pressure, blocking subglottic secretions from entering the lungs.

-To remove the secretion, TrachFlush creates an artificial cough, utitlizing the ventilator flow and endotracheal cuff, removing secretion more efficiently, comfortable and natural, leaving the patient with a more efficient and safe procedure for removing secretion.
+TrachFlush utilises the ventilator flow and endotracheal/tracheostomy tube cuff, which creates an artificial cough, removing secretion more efficiently, comfortable and natural, leaving the patient with a more efficient and safe procedure for removing secretion.

 A fully-integrated solution with a lifespan of several years, you can count on TrachFlush to be: